pushpay/messaging-sample-app/README.md

 1. The API url used by default is `https://api.catapult.inetwork.com/`.
 Change it to `https://messaging.bandwidth.com/api` instead.
 2. Change some environment variable names to be more relevant.
+3. Remove the `applicationId` from the message payload before writing it to the database.

 # Bandwidth Messaging API Sample App